angel208/my-portfolio/src/projects/nova-drive/index.md

 ###Automated testing & logging

-Because Nova Drive is designed like an open-source project, a test-driven development was used in its construction.
+Because Nova Drive is designed like an open-source project, a **test-driven development** was used in its construction.
 Integration and unitary test are included in the repository, hoping that it will help others in the process of further developing the app.

 With the same goal in mind, extensive logging is configured inside the app.
 The logs are separated for API call trace and code execution trace.

 ###Docs

-As a REST-based app, each method's body, response structure, and possible HTTP responses is documented using Swagger, with the definition of this documentation being inside the code of each method's controller.
+As a REST-based app, each method's body, response structure, and possible HTTP responses is documented using **Swagger**, with the definition of this documentation being inside the code of each method's controller.
 This allows not only to give the users of this API all the information needed to fully utilize it, but also give the developers working on Nova Drive documentation inside the code.

 ![API Docs](./docs_capture2.png)